 There should be an indicator/disclaimer on the display of the user if private or sensitive data is being accessed or viewed.
 Openness, trust and transparency considerations may require more specific actions, depending on GRC or other broad considerations of how the Big Data system is being used.

-All system roles (“accounts”) should be rsubjected to periodic meaningful audits to ensure that they are still required.
+All system roles (“accounts”) should be subjected to periodic meaningful audits to ensure that they are still required.

 All accounts (except for system-related accounts) that have not been used within 180 days should be deactivated.

 Access to PII data should be logged.
-Role-based access to Big Data should be based on roles.
+Role-based access to Big Data should be enforced.
 Each role should be assigned the fewest privileges needed to perform the functions of that role.

-Roles should be reviewed at least every two years to ensure that they are still valid and that the accounts assigned to them are still appropriate.
+Roles should be reviewed periodically to ensure that they are still valid and that the accounts assigned to them are still appropriate.

 User Access Controls